Discover more from garyvarner.com

 Flexibility is the fountain of youth.

-Clearly, movement and stretching indeed makes our bodies feel and work better.
-But it wasn’t until I read Whyte’s poem that I realized these two powerful yet simple phrases on motion and flexibility were applicable to our mental health and creative efforts.
+Clearly, movement and stretching indeed make our bodies feel and work better.
+But it wasn’t until I read Whyte’s poem that I realized these two powerful yet simple phrases on motion and flexibility apply to our mental health and creative efforts.

 Half a step into self-forgetting